Connecticut State Forests - Seedling Letterbox Series Clues for Paugnut State Forest

 Paugnut State Forest is managed for sawtimber, firewood, wildlife habitat, and recreational activities such as such as hiking, hunting, fishing, swimming, boating, and bird watching.

-Description: The letterbox is located off the trail that loops around Burr Pond.
+Description: The letterbox is located off the trail that loops around Burr Pond and is in Burr Pond State Park.
 The walk to the letterbox is along a hiking trail on fairly level ground and is about one-half of a mile one way.
 A round trip to the letterbox will take about 25 minutes.
 For a longer walk, continue past the letterbox and follow the trail around the pond.
 This trip will take you on steeper and, at times, rocky terrain.
 The loop walk is around two and one-fourth miles and will take about one and one-half hours.

 Clues: From Route 8 in Torrington, take Exit 46, the Pinewoods Road exit.
-Turn west and head to the Winsted Rd.
+Turn west and head to Winsted Rd.
 At the traffic light turn in a southerly direction and head towards Burrville.
 In the center of Burrville turn in a westerly direction on Burr Mountain Road and follow this road.
 On your way up the hill you will pass the site of the world’s first condensed milk factory, established by Gail Borden.
 This site is within Paugnut State Forest.
-Continue up the road past the entrance to Burr Pond State Park until you reach the State Boat Launch on Burr Pond.
+Continue up the road past the entrance to Burr Pond State Park.
+The Burrville Fire Training School, also located on State Forest land, will be on your right.
+A few hundred feet past the fire training school on the left is the State Boat Launch on Burr Pond.
+Burr Pond is an approximately 85-acre lake created when Milo Burr dammed multiple streams in the area.
 Park at the boat launch.
-Near the launch ramp you should see a Blue Blazed Trail heading into the woods.
-This is where you will begin your walk.
+Near the launch ramp you should see a Blue-blazed trail heading into the woods.
+This is where you will begin you walk.

-To find the letterbox you will start your walk by heading counter clockwise on the Blue Trail around the pond.
-After you reach the fourth footbridge, you will find a large rock approximately 170’ past the bridge.
-Continue walking along the trail and take a look at the other side of the rock where you will find a plaque.
-At the base of the rock near the plaque, you will find a beech tree.
-Look at the base of the tree for the letterbox.
+To find the letterbox you will start your walk by heading counterclockwise on the Blue Trail around the pond (if you are in the parking area facing the pond, this would be the trail to your right).
+Follow the trail for about 2,200 feet (about 0.4 miles).
+After you reach the fourth wooden footbridge (not including smaller, boardwalk-type crossings), you will find a large rock approximately 170' past the bridge.
+Continue walking along the trail and look at the other side of the rock where you will find a plaque.
+At the base of the rock near the plaque, you will find an American beech tree (Fagus grandifolia).
+Look at the rotted base of the tree for the letterbox.

 The plaque in the rock is in memory of Phil Buttrick.
 He was a forester and he served as a Camp Commander of the Civilian Conservation Corps (CCC) Camp Walcott.
 Camp Walcott was located near Burr Pond in Paugnut State Forest.
 One of the camp’s stone buildings still stands today near the maintenance headquarters for Burr Pond State Park.
 The CCC, a program that ran from 1933 to 1942, was created by President Franklin D. Roosevelt to employ those affected by the Great Depression.
 The men of the CCC built many of the improvements (roads, walkways, etc.) that are found in our State Forests today.